vmware-tanzu/pinniped/proposals/xxxx_carvel-package/README.md

 The `./deploy` directory in the root of the Pinniped repository contains a set of `ytt` templates
 that:
-- Are pre-rendered into installable templates listed with each Pinniped relese:
+- Are pre-rendered into installable templates listed with each Pinniped release:
   - [v0.25.0](https://github.com/vmware-tanzu/pinniped/releases/tag/v0.25.0)
 - Can optionally be customized and rendered by a consumer of the Pinniped project by cloning down the github repository, making changes to the `values.yaml` file and then rendered via `ytt`.